Newborn development at 1-2 months: what’s happening

 Helping newborn development at 1-2 months

-Here are a few simple things you can do to help your newborn’s development:
+Here are simple things you can do to help your newborn’s development:

 - Spend time with your baby: try reading and telling stories, talking and singing.
 Doing these things every day also helps your baby get familiar with sounds and words.
-In turn, this develops language and communication skills your baby will need when they’re older.
+This develops language and communication skills your baby will need when they’re older.

 - Smile at your baby: when your baby sees you smile, it releases natural chemicals in their body.
 This makes your baby feel good, safe and secure.
 It also helps your baby’s brain develop and builds attachment to you.

 - Play with your newborn: this helps your baby’s brain to grow and helps your baby learn about the world.
-It also strengthens the bond between the two of you.
+It also strengthens the bond between you.

-- Give your baby tummy time: 1-5 minutes of tummy play each day builds your baby’s head, neck and upper body strength.
+- Give your baby tummy time: start with 1-2 minutes and build up to 10-15 minutes several times a day.
+Tummy time builds your baby’s head, neck and upper body strength.
 Your baby needs these muscles to lift their head, crawl and pull themselves up to stand when they’re older.
-Always watch your baby during tummy time and put your baby on their back to sleep.
+Always watch your baby during tummy time, and put your baby on their back to sleep.

 - Try baby massage: baby massage is a great way to bond with your baby.
 It can also be relaxing and soothing if your baby is cranky.